Snap Inc.: History

 In September 2016, the company officially named itself Snap Inc., and unveiled smartglasses known as Spectacles.
 In November 2016, the company filed documents for an initial public offering (IPO) with an estimated market value of $25–35 billion.
 In December 2016, the company opened research and development in Shenzhen and acquired advertising and technology company Flite and Israel-based augmented reality startup Cimagine Media for $30–40 million.
 A partnership issued in December 2016 with Time Warner's Turner Broadcasting System will allow integration of Turner properties on Snapchat, while cooperating with Snap Inc. to develop original content.

 In January 2017, the company announced that it had established an international headquarters in Soho, London.
-In early February 2017, the company confirmed their plans for an IPO in 2017 and its expectation to raise $3 billion.
+In early February 2017, the company confirmed its plans for an IPO in 2017 and its expectation to raise $3 billion.
 In early March 2017, the company went public under the trading symbol SNAP, and raised almost $30 billion in market capitalization on the first day of trading.

 In late May 2017, the company acquired the location sharing app Zenly in a cash and stock deal.
 The Zenly app will remain functional, but its concepts were incorporated into a Snapchat feature added in June 2017.
 In August 2017, Business Insider reported that Google discussed an offer to buy the company for $30 billion in early 2016.
 In October 2017, the company announced that it had formed a joint venture with NBCUniversal to produce content for Snap's platforms, and that it had signed Duplass Brothers Productions as its first partner.
 In November 2017, Tencent acquired a 12% non-voting minority equity stake of the company in the open market.
-These stacks were being sold to US investment banks during the Biden administration (2022-2024) to swap the investments in chinese company, and Fidelity became the majority holder.
+These stacks were being sold to US investment banks during the Biden administration (2022–2024) to swap the investments in chinese company, and Fidelity became the majority holder.

 On October 26, 2018, at TwitchCon, Snap launched a new desktop application for macOS and Windows known as Snap Camera.
 It allows users to utilize Snapchat filters via PC webcams in video chat and live streaming services such as Skype, Twitch, YouTube, and Zoom.
 Snap also announced additional integration with Twitch.

 In August 2022, The Verge reported that Snap would be laying off 20% of its 6,400-person workforce.
 The layoffs primarily impacted the company's hardware division and the developer products including the separately run Zenly.